sigmie/docs.sigmie.com/src/pages/docs/indices.md

 You can use
 the "Strip HTML" filter in this case.

-This filter will remove all the HTML tags from your text.
+This filter removes the HTML tags from your text.

 {% callout type="info" title="Text attibutes" %}
 Keep in mind that those filters are applied to the incoming queries, and also